akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 ## ...there's more?

-While working on this, I ran into a [FiveThirtyEight challenge](https://fivethirtyeight.com/features/how-many-crossword-puzzles-can-you-make/) that asked how many valid 15x15 New York Times crossword grids you can make.
+While working on this, I came across a [FiveThirtyEight challenge](https://fivethirtyeight.com/features/how-many-crossword-puzzles-can-you-make/) that asked how many valid 15x15 New York Times crossword grids you can make.
 Unfortunately, this program wasn't going to cut it: there's no point in generating every grid if you're just trying to count them.
 I'll talk about this in Part 2!